pytennessee/pytn-2020/schedule/schedule.md

   <tr class="schedule-9am">
     <td class="time">9:00am</td>
     <td class="aud">
-      <a href="talks/how-to-stop-worrying-by-using-transactions-and-exceptions">How to Stop Worrying by using Transactions and Exceptions</a> <br>
+      <a href="talks/creating-an-environment-for-wholeness-to-make-space-for-creativity">Creating an Environment for Wholeness to Make Space for Creativity</a> <br>
-      Jason Myers
+      Jessica Katz
     </td>
     <td class="room-100">
       <a href="talks/build-your-own-slackbot-learn-decorators">Build Your Own Slackbot and Learn Decorators</a> <br>